 Start Your Meal With an Apple

 An apple a day keeps the weight gain at bay.
-A medium-sized apple packs four grams of filling soluble fiber —that’s more than 13 percent of your RDA— and may be an effective edible solution for fending off the aches and pains that would otherwise keep you sidelined.
+A medium-sized apple packs about 4.5 grams of filling fiber—that’s about 12 percent of men’s RDA—and may be an effective edible solution for fending off the uncomfortable gas and bloat that would otherwise keep you sidelined.
 Apple peels are loaded with pectin, a fiber that research published in Anaerobe reveals to be effective at boosting healthy gut bacteria, including lactobacillus and bifidobacteria, which can help rev your metabolism.
-Red apples are also packed with quercetin, a compound that can help reduce arthritis-related joint pain, and resveratrol, good for fighting belly fat.
+Red apples are also packed with quercetin, a phytochemical that can help reduce arthritis-related joint pain, and resveratrol, which is good for fighting belly fat.

 Wake Up Earlier

 The early bird catches the worm, especially when it comes to weight loss.
-Research conducted at Northwestern University reveals that catching some early morning sunlight was correlated with a significantly lower BMI when compared with people who caught some sun later on, and getting in some exercise on the early side may also help normalize your circadian rhythms, making it easier to get enough metabolism-boosting rest.
+Research conducted at Northwestern University reveals that catching some early morning sunlight was correlated with a significantly lower BMI when compared to people who caught some sun later on.
+And getting in some exercise on the early side may also help normalize your circadian rhythms, making it easier to get enough metabolism-boosting rest.
 Even better, research suggests that early birds tend to be more optimistic and have less stress than their nocturnal counterparts, potentially reducing your levels of stress hormone cortisol, which can trigger belly fat storage.